-Premarital financial counseling can offer insight on your and a potential spouse’s spending habits, help avoid future misunderstandings and improve communication about money.
+Premarital financial counseling can offer insight into your and a potential spouse’s spending habits, help avoid future misunderstandings, and improve communication about money.

 Many churches and community organizations also offer courses focused solely on premarital financial counseling.
 “Most couples rate premarital counseling as very helpful, and it also establishes in their relationship a positive attitude about seeking help if marriage problems arise in the future,” according to the American Association for Marriage and Family Therapy (AAMFT).

 Avoid spending habit surprises

 If your idea of married life is dinner at home most nights but your spouse prefers going out, that’s a difference that can spell trouble in the budget – and the marriage.
 Plenty of other spending habits can clash, too.